ccosse/ccosse.github.io/whitepaper.md

 #### A1.
 Project History

 Reading Edge was a product of necessity.
-Around 2005 I was simultaneously pursuing a Ph.D. in physics, working full-time as a software engineer and was the parent of two young children attending public school in Las Cruces, New Mexico.
+It is the product that I, as a parent, would have gladly paid $5 each day for.
+Around 2005 I was simultaneously pursuing a Ph.D. in physics, working full-time as a software engineer and was the parent of two young children attending public school.
 My kids would get home 2 full hours before me, and I wanted them to use some of that time to improve their own skills in preparation for their futures which lay ahead.
 Typically I would email links to various news articles which I thought they should read.

 One day I caught a glimpse of my daughter's email account and was shocked to see that all of my emails remained unopened!
 Furthermore, they were going straight to the internet to play online games.
 So I developed the paragraph reconstruction activity to ensure that they read each article carefully, and a special credit-meter system that worked like a self-serve assignment kiosk where they would earn credits for each completed reading assignment which could then be used with the credit-meter to "purchase" their internet access.

 This system had a profound effect on my children and our family as a whole.
-First it taught them a lot about the world, as well as accountability and self-discipline.
-The other major benefit was that I was not required to be the "bad guy" anymore.
+First, the articles which I compelled them to read taught them a lot about the world.
+Additional benefits included accountability, time management and self-discipline.
+The other major benefit was that I was not required to be the "bad guy" who constantly nagged them to read anymore.
 That distinction was transferred to the automated system.

 By the time I returned home each night my kids would be full of interesting things to talk about and would frequently, literally beg for more work.
 That, to me, was perhaps the Holy Grail of education, ie having a student beg for more work.

 Seeing this led me to develop the software and credit-meter system further, with the intent to share it with a wider audience.
-My philosophy was that "as long as I had my job and career I could afford to give it away at cost" (the wifi credit-meter kiosk cost about $100 for the hardware).
+My philosophy was that "as long as I had my day job and career I could afford to give it away at cost" (the wifi credit-meter kiosk cost about $100 for the hardware).

 I found that people had a lot of interest in the project.
 I presented at a couple trade shows, presented at Py-Con, won a shark-tank-like competition and had collaborations with several developers and organizations.

 Several factors ultimately precluded my success.
-These were: my 2 full-time jobs, immature technology, level-of-difficulty both in cutting and pasting assignments together, as well as technical requirements to setup the credit-meter hardware.
+These were: immature technology, level-of-difficulty both in cutting and pasting assignments together, and technical requirements to setup the credit-meter hardware.
 Another factor was my stupborn attempts to create a complimentary community of both parents and developers.

 In 2023 I found myself with a bit of spare time, during which I discovered Wikipedia's JavaScript interface.
 That enabled me to "solve" the content creation problem of the core activity, namely having to cut-and-paste together reading assignments and imagery, and all issues relating to content attribution.
 As for the original incentive that the credit-meter kiosk system provided, I decided to leave that as an external dependency and let people devise their own incentives.